-The UX/UI world has gradually come to be dominated by guidelines and aesthetics belonging to companies like Apple or Google.
+The UI/UX design world has gradually come to be dominated by guidelines and aesthetics belonging to companies like Apple or Google.

 It’s absolutely normal and predictable that this would happen, considering most apps are designed to seamlessly fit into the user experience of technologies belonging to these big titans.